vuestorefront/vue-storefront/packages/core/docs/commercetools/use-facet.md

 What makes it powerful is the ability to accept multiple filters, allowing to narrow down the results to a specific category, search term, etc.

-For more information about faceting, please refer to [this page](../composables/use-facet.md).

 ## API

 `useFacet` contains the following properties: